sharifuliitju/Cyber_Security/README.md

-2 month offline course from IIT-JU
+2 month offline course from IIT-JU...
 ODD class for lab and EVEN class for theory